Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-Thus, as the radius of convergence $1/p_0$ of $S(z)$ is strictly larger than $1/P(1)$ which is the one of $H(z)$, we see that the additive term $S(z)$ is negligible for the limit law.
-Then, we have the desired form~\eqref{Eq4} where $M(z) = 2S(z)H(z)$ has the asymptotic expansion
+Then, as the radius of convergence $1/p_0$ of $S(z)$ is strictly larger than $1/P(1)$, which is the one of $H(z)$, we see that the additive term $S(z)$ is negligible for the limit law.
+Thus, we have a composition scheme~\eqref{Eq4} where $M(z) = 2S(z)H(z)$ has the asymptotic expansion